veera-dao/veera-core-crx-packager/README.md

-# Brave Core CRX Packager
+# Veera Core CRX Packager

-The CRX Packager creates and packages CRX files for the components and extensions included with the Brave browser.
+The CRX Packager creates and packages CRX files for the components and extensions included with the Veera browser.

 ## Development